jincheng-yang/jincheng-yang.github.io/users/jcyang/index.md

 # About Me

-Hi, I am a third year graduate student at [The University of Texas at Austin](https://www.utexas.edu).
-I major in Mathematics, and my research interest include analysis, partial differential equations, especially fluid equations, including incompressible Euler equations, Navier-Stokes equations and surface quasi-geostrophic equations.
+Hi, I am a third year Ph.D. candidate at [The University of Texas at Austin](https://www.utexas.edu).
+I major in mathematics, and my research interest include analysis, partial differential equations, especially fluid equations, including incompressible Euler equations, Navier-Stokes equations and surface quasi-geostrophic equations.
 I received my bachelor's degree at [Xi'an Jiaotong University](http://www.xjtu.edu.cn), where I was also a student of the Special Class for the Gifted Young before my undergraduate study.

 Apart from mathematics, I also love programming and music.